larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 40:15
-the suprachiasmatic nucleus, was supposed to be set, and we know that because it's the only direct input 40:22 to the clock.
+the suprachiasmatic nucleus, was supposed to be set, and we know that because it's the only direct input 40:22 to the clock**.
 These neurons in the eye that are also part of the brain that we call melanopsin ganglion cells 40:27 that, not so incidentally, were discovered by my friend and colleague David Berson at Brown University, 40:33